sensu/sensu-docs-legacy/source/docs/0.22/install-redis-on-ubuntu-debian.md

 ## Configure Sensu

 The following Sensu configuration files are provided as examples.
-Please review the [Redis reference documentation](redis) for additional information on configuring Sensu to communicate with Redis, and the [reference documentation on Sensu configuration](configuration) for more information on how Sensu loads configuration.
+Please review the [Redis reference documentation][1] for additional information on configuring Sensu to communicate with Redis, and the [reference documentation on Sensu configuration][2] for more information on how Sensu loads configuration.

 ### Example Standalone Configuration